 - In 2021 the poulty farm scam became prevalent, because the Gambia has put a ban on the importation of all poultry products from Senegal due to disease, with demand for poultry high and the supply low, prices have risen. a dishonest poultry farm in Sanyang is giving out fake invoices.
 So if anyone says that they want help to set up a poultry farm and sends you what looks like a legitimate invoice from Sanyang – beware.

-- The young man almost always claims to be the sole caregiver to several younger siblings and an elderly and frail relative, such as a grandmother or aunt.
+- The young man almost always claims to be the sole caregiver to several younger siblings and an elderly, frail or sick relative, such as a grandmother or aunt.
 He may also claim to be running an ‘orphanage’, or tell you that he is taking care of many young children that have previously been living on the street.

 - He may tell you that he can only access the internet in an internet cafe, and that he sweeps the floor/cleans the cafe in return for a free connection or he might say he has to borrow a friends phone as he is unable to afford one.